 Potential Harm caused by Instagram

 Social media is just another form of media that can offer fake news, unrealistic role models, and awareness of violence in society.
 The difference between social media and other news outlets is that it is run by users and largely unregulated, unless you are a high-profile personality.
 Most teens that use Instagram as a cry for help or to target others go under the radar.
+A child addicted to Instagram can roll into other problems in their social development.

 The biggest problem with social media is that people feel pressure to present false, idealistic versions of themselves.
-Most accounts are used to glamorize your life, which can be an immediate boost to your self esteem, but forces you to keep up appearances.
-While more influencers are becoming vulnerable about having bad days or using photoshop, teenagers often compare themselves to the good parts of other people’s lives without realizing a picture may hide a thousand words.
+Most accounts are used to glamorize your life, which can be an immediate boost to your self-esteem, but forces you to keep up appearances.
+While more influencers are becoming vulnerable about having bad days or using Photoshop, teenagers often compare themselves to the good parts of other people’s lives without realizing a picture may hide a thousand words.

 Hiding likes may not protect teenagers from cyberbullying or censor the type of information they are exposed to, but it can help teenagers form an identity outside of likes.
-Constantly comparing yourself to others and receiving messages about what your life should look like, if only you could afford these products or have these experiences, takes a toll on one’s self-esteem and self concept.
+Constantly comparing yourself to others and receiving messages about what your life should look like, if only you could afford these products or have these experiences, takes a toll on one’s self-esteem and self-concept.
 Teens feel pressure to be the person they want to be online and look for approval from others by giving into buying products and going places “for the gram.”
 The lack of censorship of smaller accounts can contribute to receiving hateful comments or spreading screenshots of personal information that can tear apart the unstable sense of self-esteem teens build online.

 Benefits of using Instagram